Jerusalem Experience UK

 Main Exhibit: The Temple Model

-Various different lighting effects enhance the scene, highlighting the individual
+Day and night-time lighting effects enhance the scene, highlighting the individual

 courts and buildings as they are described.

-of music and singing, and the sheep at the northern gate.
+music and singing, and the sheep at the northern gate.

 The Antonia Fortress